Kiaryy/DotFiles/README.md

 10) wofi
 11) htop (ctrl + shift + esc summons htop, yes im very original)
 12) hyprshot (windows + shift + s summons hyprshot, it will only save the screenshot to your clipboard)
+18) hyprpicker (not really needed but its good to have)